A Limp in the Woods (Day 75)

 Shelter-Skelter to Shelter Heaven

-The shelters were labeled, one for the snorers, and one for those of us who hate snorers.
-More of a sleep-talker, I’d’ve been allowed to nap in either, but a one-mile sleepwalk for the day seemed a bit, well, pedestrian.
+The shelters were labeled, one for the snorers, and one for those of us who dislike snorers.
+More of a sleep-talker, I’d’ve been given clearance to land in either, but a one-mile sleepwalk for the day seemed pedestrian.
+Goat and TK felt differently.
+Disinclined to contest conditions, they hunkered down, bogarting magazines from one of the two racks(1).
+Gator, Backstreet and I kept on.

-Here’s a fun fact: as it is with many things in life--politics, borders, the economy (that gross national product), climate change (your children’s problem), pecuniary gain, status, patriotism, religion, etc--I’m emotionally constipated; I couldn’t give a poop.
+As with most things in life--permits, politics, borders, the economy (that gross national product), climate change (your children’s problem), pecuniary gain, status, patriotism, religion, etc--I’m emotionally constipated…I couldn’t give a crap.
 An almost clinical detachment.
-Especially the politics.
-Like Lord Byron, I have simplified my politics into an utter detestation of all existing governments, and I view our species and its mysterious, maladjusted behavior--like the need to build things to suit his needs--from the stands (of trees), never as a participant.
-(Unlike Byron, I love man the less, a lot less.)
+“I gave up caring about anything,” Dostoevsky said, “and all the problems disappeared.”
+I view our species and its mysterious, maladjusted behavior--like the need to build things to suit his needs--from the stands (of trees), never as a participant.
+(Unlike Byron, I love man the less.)
 As are my friends, I am happy to be safely insulated out here.

 Tangent time!

 Let’s not mistake this urbanized trail or its surroundings as wilderness!
 The AT’s backdrop is no more wild than mixed martial arts is art.
-You cannot surround a square meter of your backyard with a fence, then build a narrow corridor through it, let Nature take over, and call it wilderness.
+You cannot surround a square meter of your backyard with an octagonal fence, build a narrow corridor through it, let Nature take over, and call it wilderness.
 True wilderness (that is the absence of civilization, where the hands--and feet--of man do not linger) isn’t cordoned off.
 And it certainly isn’t managed, except by the ruthless yet perfectly balanced, perfectly sensible, socialized laws of Nature.
 But such a place is gone or going fast, so some small, supervised strips of land--parks, peopled wilderness--will have to do.
 At least for now, till man makes his exit and the planet recycles and re-wilds itself, as it forever has.

 But I digress.
 Again.